yucel1993/Java-Script/GuessTheNumber/README.md

 Thank you for visiting my projects!
 I'm thrilled to have you here, and I hope you find it interesting and helpful.

-## About Me
-Firstly, I want to let you know that I am a new learner in the world of programming and development.
-I'm passionate about exploring different languages and technologies, and this project represents a part of my learning journey.
-So, please keep in mind that I'm still growing and improving my skills.

 # What is in this repository ?
 In this Repository You will find the Website Designs I was working on such as: